Bankruptcy of a crypto exchange

 Checking your own storage

-To minimize the risk, you should preferably store your cryptocurrencies in a personal wallet (hardware or software) that allows direct access to the private keys.
-This ensures that access is maintained even if the trading platform becomes insolvent.
+To minimize the risk, you should preferably store your own cryptocurrencies in a personal wallet (hardware or software) that allows direct access to the private keys.
+This ensures access even in the event of insolvency of the trading platform.

-Do not hold large portions of your crypto assets exclusively on one crypto exchange.
-Diversification across several platforms or storage methods can reduce the risk of a total loss.
+Don't keep larger portions of your crypto assets exclusively on a crypto exchange.
+Diversifying across multiple platforms or storage methods can reduce the risk of total loss.

-If you have been affected by insolvency and have lost access to your coins, contact our lawyers.
-Our lawyers with expertise in insolvency and crypto law can help you take the best steps to assert your claims.
+If you are affected by insolvency and have lost access to your coins, contact our lawyers.
+Our lawyers with expertise in insolvency and crypto law can help you take the best steps to enforce your claims.

 Obtain information

-Stay informed about developments relating to the insolvency of the stock exchange.
+Stay informed about developments relating to stock exchange insolvency.
 Insolvency administrators often issue updates or information that is important for affected customers.

-The insolvency of a crypto exchange can be a challenging situation for investors, especially when it comes to accessing their coins.
-If cryptocurrencies are held on a central platform, there is a risk of losing access to them, especially if the exchange files for bankruptcy.
-It is therefore advisable to secure direct access to your own cryptocurrencies by using personal wallets and diversification.
-In such a situation, it is important to stay informed and, if necessary, seek legal support in order to protect your own interests in the best possible way and seek advice and representation from experts.
+The insolvency of a crypto exchange can mean a challenging situation for investors, especially when it comes to access their own coins.
+When cryptocurrencies are held on a central platform, there is a risk of losing access to them, particularly if the exchange declares bankruptcy.
+It is therefore recommended to secure direct access to your own cryptocurrencies by using personal wallets and diversification.
+In such a situation, it is important to stay informed and, if necessary, seek legal support in order to protect your own interests in the best possible way and to be advised and represented by experts.